 P Franco | Clapton

-Let’s P Franco: this Clapton-based wine shop and bar might just be London’s best.
+Let’s P Franco: this Clapton-based wine bar and bodega might just be London’s best.
 Once simply a great place to pick up a quick bottle on your way out, or to go for a relaxed drink with friends before dinner elsewhere, it quickly transformed into one of the most sought-out places to eat in the city, thanks to the new manager and a handful of London’s most talented chefs.
 It all started in 2015 when William Gleave (head chef at what was one of Australia’s best restaurants at the time, Garagistes) took over the kitchen, which still to this day totals two induction hobs.
 Suddenly, under the glow of low-hanging pendant lighting, propped up on a stool at the one communal wooden table, you could enjoy an array of seasonal small plates with your wine.
-After Gleave came ex-Clove Club chef Tim Spedding and Giuseppe Lacorazza of New York’s WildAir.
-Nowadays it’s Anna Tobias (former head chef at Rochelle Canteen) who continues to keep the queue long, although if you turn up early, or with a big coat for a short wait, you’ll be in soon enough – so there’s really very little to wine about.
+Since then, the place has hosted ex-Clove Club chef Tim Spedding and Anna Tobias (former head chef at Rochelle Canteen).
+It’s now the turn of Túbo Logier who continues to keep the queue long – but you’ll be in soon enough, so there’s really very little to wine about.